Datzu712/nodecord/packages/core/README.md

 export class Client {}
 ```

-And finally, the main file to start the bot.
+And finally, the main file to start the bot (In this case we use @nodecord/djs-adapter).

 ```ts
 import { NodecordClient } from '@nodecord/core';